luohongk/luohongk/README.md

 </details>
 <details open>
 <summary><strong>🔬Research & Interests</strong></summary>
-My research interests are mainly about <strong>🤖robot learning for embodied agents</strong>, especially in the context of <strong>vision-language navigation</strong> and <strong>lifelong localization</strong>.
+🌟My research interests are mainly about <strong>🤖robot learning for embodied agents</strong>, especially in the context of <strong>vision-language navigation</strong> and <strong>lifelong localization</strong>.
 I am particularly interested in:

 - **Vision-Language Navigation and Action**
   Grounding natural language into spatial behaviors for embodied agents.